conradakunga/Blog/_posts/2025-10-14-serializing-enums-with-systemtextjson-in-c-net.md

 You can further customize the **serialization** and **deserialization**, such as changing the naming policy.

-For this we use the overloaded [constructor](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonstringenumconverter.-ctor?view=net-9.0#system-text-json-serialization-jsonstringenumconverter-ctor(system-text-json-jsonnamingpolicy-system-boolean)).
+For this, we use the overloaded [constructor](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonstringenumconverter.-ctor?view=net-9.0#system-text-json-serialization-jsonstringenumconverter-ctor(system-text-json-jsonnamingpolicy-system-boolean)).

+Suppose, for example, you want [upper-case kebab](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/) casing.

 The code would look like this: